addnab/docker-run-action/README.md

 #### use a specific shell (default: sh).
-*Note: The shell must be installe in the container*
+*Note: The shell must be installed in the container*
 ```yaml
 - uses: addnab/docker-run-action@v1
   with: